developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 ##Device Action
 Action can be taken on any selected device(s) in the Active tab.
 Once the device is selected from the dashboard, the Action menu is accessible with the following options:
 * **Set device: To be found** – Marks the device to be found.
 This initiates the tracking process.
 The Device Tracker client displays the marked device in the “Devices to be found” screen.
 A user can tap on the device listed then tap “Go” to begin searching for the marked device.
-* **Set device to: Out of service** – Removes the device from the device pool and places it into the **Out of Service** tab.
+* **Set device to: Out of service** – Removes the device from the active device pool and places it into the **Out of Service** tab.
 This can be used when a device is undergoing repair or is deprecated and no longer in use so must be removed from the device pool.
-* **Set device to: Active** - This option is available if a device is found
+* **Set device to: Active** - This option is available if a device is found or cannot be found.
 * **Manage Tags** – Refer to [Organize Devices](./#organizedevices) section below.
 * **Clear Selections** – Unselects any selected devices in the dashboard.